The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Bound on in terms of the noise

-The theorem above makes explicit the dependence of the perturbation in the dual variable $\bar{\lambda}$ around the solution $\bar{\lambda^*}$ on the additive noise $\bar{w}$ in the measurement vector $\bar{y}$.
+The theorem above makes explicit the dependence of the perturbation in the dual variable $\lambda$ around the solution $\lambda^*$ on the additive noise $w$ in the measurement vector $y$, with the assumption given in Definition~\ref{def:lambda bar}.
 This is a linear relation where the constant depends on the specific configuration of the problem we are solving, namely the locations and weights of the sources, and width of the Gaussian and the sampling locations.
 The theorem also gives an upper bound on the magnitude of the noise where this result holds as a function of the same parameters.